top of page

 The Tyranny of Short-Termism

 Prevention is inherently an investment in the future.
-But health policy, much like politics and economics, often operates on brutally short timelines.
-Election cycles, annual budgets, and quarterly reports demand immediate results, leaving little room for interventions whose payoff may come ten or twenty years down the line.
+Yet, health policy often operates on brutally short timelines.
+Election cycles, annual budgets, and quarterly reports demand immediate results.
+This leaves little room for interventions whose payoff may come ten or twenty years down the line.

-A school nutrition program today might result in lower diabetes rates twenty years from now.
-A community exercise initiative could prevent heart disease, saving not just treatment costs, but preserving workforce participation, educational attainment for the next generation, and the vibrancy of local economies.
-Yet because these returns materialize slowly—and are often distributed across sectors—we systematically underinvest in them.
+Consider a school nutrition program today.
+It might lead to lower diabetes rates twenty years from now.
+Imagine a community exercise initiative that could prevent heart disease.
+This action not only saves treatment costs but also preserves workforce participation, enhances educational attainment for the next generation, and strengthens local economies.
+Unfortunately, because these returns materialize slowly and are often spread across various sectors, we tend to under-invest in them.

-Measurement frameworks must break free from this tyranny of short-termism.
-Instead of asking, "How many illnesses did we treat this quarter?", we should be asking, "What future capacity did we protect, and for how long?"
-Good frameworks include early indicators and mid-term signals, but they stay firmly anchored to long-term, systemic outcomes.
+Measurement frameworks must break free from the tyranny of short-termism.
+Instead of asking, "How many illnesses did we treat this quarter?", we should focus on "What future capacity did we protect, and for how long?"
+Effective frameworks include early indicators and mid-term signals, but they must remain firmly anchored to long-term, systemic outcomes.

 Redefining Returns on Investment

 Equally critical is expanding our notion of what counts as a return.
-Traditional evaluations tally up direct healthcare savings: fewer hospitalizations, lower treatment costs.
+Traditional evaluations tally direct healthcare savings: fewer hospitalizations and lowered treatment costs.
 But real systemic returns are much broader.

-When a heart attack is prevented, it is not just a life saved; it is a worker remaining in the labor force, a parent continuing to care for their children, a community member contributing to social networks.
-Healthy adults are more economically productive; healthy children are more likely to stay in school and complete higher levels of education.
-Communities with strong baseline health are more resilient to shocks, whether economic downturns or pandemics.
+When a heart attack is prevented, it is not just a life saved.
+It is a worker remaining in the labor force, a parent continuing to care for their children, and a community member contributing to social networks.
+Healthy adults are more productive in the economy.
+Healthy children are more likely to stay in school and complete higher levels of education.
+Communities with strong baseline health are more resilient, whether facing economic downturns or pandemics.

-In this light, prevention is not merely a healthcare strategy—it is a foundation for economic development, social stability, and intergenerational equity.
+In this light, prevention is not merely a healthcare strategy.
+It serves as a foundation for economic development, social stability, and intergenerational equity.
 To measure its true impact, we must adopt a systems lens that captures these complex, interconnected benefits.

 Building Better Frameworks for a Complex World

 Recognizing this complexity demands better tools.
-Traditional monitoring and evaluation models, often linear and static, cannot capture the dynamic and relational nature of prevention.
+Traditional monitoring and evaluation models often remain linear and static.
+They cannot capture the dynamic and relational nature of prevention.
+Thus, we need frameworks that accommodate these complexities.

-Instead, frameworks like Measurement, Evaluation, and Learning (MEL) offer a more adaptive approach.
-MEL embraces learning as a core objective: understanding not just whether an intervention achieved its immediate targets, but how it contributed to broader systemic shifts, often in unexpected ways.
-Similarly, models like Theory of Change or Outcome Harvesting trace not just direct causal chains but the web of secondary and tertiary effects that emerge over time.
+Frameworks like Measurement, Evaluation, and Learning (MEL) offer a more adaptive approach.
+MEL embraces learning as a core objective.
+It focuses on understanding not just whether an intervention achieved its immediate targets, but also how it contributed to broader systemic shifts—often in unexpected ways.
+Models such as Theory of Change or Outcome Harvesting are beneficial.
+They trace not only direct causal chains but also the web of secondary and tertiary effects that emerge over time.

-Developmental evaluation, ripple effect mapping, and other participatory methods help capture the nuanced realities of systemic impact, recognizing that change rarely follows a straight line.
-These approaches emphasize feedback, adaptation, and co-creation—acknowledging that in complex systems, learning is itself a form of impact.
+Developmental evaluation, ripple effect mapping, and other participatory methods help capture the nuanced realities of systemic impact.
+These approaches acknowledge that change rarely follows a straight line.
+They emphasize feedback, adaptation, and co-creation.
+In complex systems, learning is itself a form of impact.

 Toward a New Investment Mindset

-As Mariana Mazzucato has argued, investments in public good should not be evaluated by the same short-term, profit-driven metrics used in private markets.
-Similarly, investments in health prevention must be recognized as mission-oriented investments—designed to create public value over time, not just immediate financial returns.
+As Mariana Mazzucato has argued, investments in public goods should not be evaluated by the same short-term, profit-driven metrics used in private markets.
+Similarly, investments in health prevention must be recognized as mission-oriented investments.
+These are designed to create public value over time—not just immediate financial returns.

-To do this, we need policymakers, funders, industry leaders and citizens alike to embrace a broader, bolder vision of return on investment.
-One that sees a vaccination not just as a cost avoided, but as a productive life enabled.
-One that sees a healthier neighborhood not just as lower medical expenses, but as stronger civic engagement, better educational outcomes, and more inclusive economic growth.
+To achieve this, we need policymakers, funders, industry leaders, and citizens alike to embrace a broader, bolder vision of return on investment.
+We must see a vaccination not just as a cost avoided, but as a productive life enabled.
+We should view a healthier neighborhood not merely as a way to reduce medical expenses but as a means of fostering stronger civic engagement, better educational outcomes, and more inclusive economic growth.

-Measuring impact properly is not a bureaucratic exercise; it is a statement of values.
-It signals what we prioritize, what futures we are willing to invest in, and whose wellbeing we choose to center.
+Measuring impact properly is not a bureaucratic exercise.
+It is a statement of values.
+It signals what we prioritize, which futures we are willing to invest in, and whose wellbeing we choose to center.

-The good news is, frameworks and tools exist to help us do better.
-The real question is whether we have the courage to adopt them—and with them, a more expansive, systemic, and ultimately transformative view of what health, wealth, and wellbeing can mean.
+The good news is that frameworks and tools already exist to support us in doing better.
+The real question lies in whether we have the courage to adopt them.
+This shift towards a more expansive, systemic, and ultimately transformative view of health, wealth, and wellbeing is essential.

 Are you ready to lead the change?
 Contact us at ushma@rypple.org to explore how GovTech can revolutionize health policy in your country.